-When creating the share, hide the share by putting a
+When you create the share, hide the share by putting a

 $after the share name.
-This will hide the share from casual browsers.
+This change hides the share from casual browsers.

-On the Other Settings page, clear the Enable continuous availability checkbox, if present, and optionally select the Enable access-based enumeration and Encrypt data access checkboxes.
+On the Other Settings page, clear the Enable continuous availability checkbox, if present.
+Optionally, select the Enable access-based enumeration and Encrypt data access checkboxes.

-On the Permissions page, select Customize permissions….
-The Advanced Security Settings dialog box appears.
+On the Permissions page, select Customize permissions to open the Advanced Security Settings dialog box.